bigapplestrat/GitHubTutorial/README.md

 git commit -m "first commit"        # actually commit file to version history
 ```

-This block of code first creates a README file, giving us our first file to commit to our repository.
+This block of code first creates the `README.md` file, giving us our first file to commit to our repository.
 We then run `git init` in order to create a file that tells git that the current directory is a repository.
-We then add the README.md file to the files we would like to track changes on using `git add`.
+We then add the `README.md` file to the files we would like to track changes on using `git add`.
 Finally we make our first commit, and add our changes to the repo history.

 ## I've made changes, do they go to GitHub?
 What are remotes?